skanenje/Jam-Text/docs/cli.md

 # CLI Package

-JamText is a powerful text analysis tool designed for content creators, researchers, and developers who need to:
+Jamtext is a powerful text analysis tool designed for content creators, researchers, and developers who need to:
 - Detect similar or duplicate content across large text collections
 - Identify potential plagiarism in academic or professional writing
 - Monitor content for inappropriate or unwanted material